LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AccountDeleteByEmail-delete-">Delete User Profiles By Email (DELETE)</h4>
  This API is used to delete all user profiles associated with an Email.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-email-delete/)

 ```java